A peek at Sonnet BioTherapeutics Holdings Inc. (SONN): Who has invested in It?

-Sonnet BioTherapeutics Holdings Inc. (NASDAQ: SONN) is -38.72% lower on its value in year-to-date trading and has touched a low of $0.20 and a high of $4.48 in the current 52-week trading range.
+Sonnet BioTherapeutics Holdings Inc. (NASDAQ: SONN) is -53.91% lower on its value in year-to-date trading and has touched a low of $0.20 and a high of $4.48 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The SONN stock was last observed hovering at around $0.63 in the last trading session, with the day’s gains setting it 0.07% off its average median price target of $10.35 for the next 12 months.
-It is also 95.0% off the consensus price target high of $14.00 offered by 2 analysts, but current levels are 89.55% higher than the price target low of $6.70 for the same period.
+The SONN stock was last observed hovering at around $0.67 in the last trading session, with the day’s loss setting it -0.14% off its average median price target of $10.35 for the next 12 months.
+It is also 96.21% off the consensus price target high of $14.00 offered by 2 analysts, but current levels are 92.09% higher than the price target low of $6.70 for the same period.

 Sponsored